SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 Angular-Modules-and-routing-10-Single-page-applications

-Single page applications work by leveraging the power of JavaScript and frameworks, such as Angular.
+Single-page applications work by **leveraging the power** of JavaScript and frameworks, such as Angular.

-In SPAs, the browser sends an initial request and receives an almost empty HTML file.
+In SPAs, the browser s**ends an initial request** and receives an almost empty HTML file.

-What it contains however, are references to JavaScript files - the main engine of a single page app.
+What it contains, however, are **references to JavaScript** files - the main engine of a single-page app.

-In traditional (multi page) web applications, when the route is changed, the server responds with an entirely separate webpage.
+In traditional (multi-page) web applications, when the route is changed, the server responds with an entirely separate webpage.

-In an SPA, when the **location is changed**, the **router** will load the corresponding component, which is already stored on the client.
+In a SPA, when the **location is changed**, the **router** will load the corresponding component, which is already stored on the client.

-Also, on the opposite side, a difference in the content will be represented in the URL.
+Also, on the opposite side, a **difference in the content will** be represented in the URL.

 This type of routing has many benefits, including: